krutoo/utils/README.md

 ### Package structure

 - `src` folder contains files that will be compiled
-- `public` folder contains files that will be copied as is
+- `public` folder contains files that will be added to package as is

 ## Q&A